"Creates the intense atmosphere of an unstable world with grace and a sort of lyric power.”

 In addition to her original plays, Shames has made a mission of adapting and re-imagining classic 19th and early 20th-century novels for the stage with an emphasis on works either by women or with strong women’s roles and relationships.
 Her D.H.
 Lawrence adaptation, The Virgin and the Gypsy, formed part of the 2018 Festival of New American Theatre at Phoenix Theatre and is currently a finalist in the Pegasus workshop competition.
-A second Lawrence adaptation, The Lost Girl, won Starlight Theater’s 2019 Playwriting Contest and will be produced in Devon, England in 2021, and will tour the UK in 2022.
+A second Lawrence adaptation, The Lost Girl, won Starlight Theater’s 2019 Playwriting Contest, was produced in Devon, England in 2021, and will tour the UK in 2022.
 Her Emile Zola re-imagining of The Masterpiece was recently a finalist for the Trustus Playwright Award, and her radical Nathaniel Hawthorne adaptation, The Scarlet Letter (Bible Belt, 1965), for LOCAL Lab.
 To date, the playwright has also adapted multiple works by Edith Wharton, Aldous Huxley and Nathaniel Hawthorne.

 Katherine Monberg, Literary Manager of Arizona Theatre Company (LORT-B), Arizona's state theatre, has written of Shames, "Germaine is a playwright of both depth and innovation, able to craft layered and complex characters amidst dramatic structures that both celebrate and defy traditional literary approaches.
 One of the most compelling things about Germaine and her writing is her ability to give voice to the important conversations of our contemporary world in a unique yet accessible context, embracing and exploring the intangible, compelling spark that makes stories and characters come alive."

 Shames holds a Master’s degree in Intercultural Studies.
 Her writing reflects the breadth of her worldview and fascination with the interplay of cultures, often drawing on events and settings from her sojourns abroad.